matthewepler/mqtt_server_workVersion/README.md

 # How to Use This Repo
 Clone or download the source to your computer. `cd` into the directory and install dependencies using `yarn install` at the project root.

+To start the app, run `yarn run start`

+If you get an error related to `node-sass`, make sure you've installed `node-sass` globally (`npm install -g node-sass`) and then run the command `npm rebuild node-sass` within the project's root directory.

 ### Code Practices
 **javascript**
 We use ES6.